plenoptic-org/plenoptic_presentations/2025-05-16_vss-symposium/slides.md

 ]} -->
 </div>

+#note:
-#note: after running these color matching experiments many times *click*, Helmholtz was able to derive these curves, giving the response of putative "photoreceptors" found in the human eye which responded to light of different colors, from red to violet.
+- after running these color matching experiments many times
+- Helmholtz was able to derive these curves, giving the response of putative "photoreceptors" found in the human eye which responded to light of different colors, from red to violet.

-*click* these curves give you a linear model of human trichromacy, which
+- these curves give you a linear model of human trichromacy, which

-*click* allow you to predict the responses of these photoreceptors to any stimulus.
+- allows you to predict the responses of these photoreceptors to any stimulus.

 your model is also making another really strong prediction -- all other information *not* captured by the model is discarded. thus, if the outputs of this model match, then they should be identical.

 testing that prediction is a really good way of validating our understanding of trichromacy, as embodied in this model.

-*click* because this model is linear, we know how to solve for a new stimulus that gives the same output
+- because this model is linear, we know how to solve for a new stimulus that gives the same output pretty easily

-*click* that is, we now know how to generate model metamers: images that are physically distinct but identical *to a model*.
+- that is, we now know how to generate model metamers: images that are physically distinct but identical *to a model*.

 in this case, such images allow us to validate and refine the model in question -- by comparing these images against the target of the model (in this case, human color matching), we can see where the predictions don't match reality and update the model as needed